-It’s been about a week since Alan and I returned from cruising to Antarctica.
-We keep asking each other, “Did we really go there?”
-The trip seems so distant.
-Perhaps it’s that our senses are overloaded and we’ve yet to process all that we experienced on this trip of a lifetime that’s long been at the top of our bucket list.
+And, now, the trip seems so distant.
+Perhaps it’s that our senses were overloaded so it was hard to process all that we experienced on this trip of a lifetime that’s long been at the top of our bucket list.

 How rough were the seas?

 Devon, my Delta Zeta sorority sister at Georgia State University asks, “How rough were the seas—from someone who gets motion sickness?”

 I suffer motion sickness too, Devon, especially at sea.
 So I was relieved that our passage from Ushuaia to the Antarctic Peninsula was a calm one.
 It could just have easily been stormy.
 Which is to say that seas are unpredictable, but the journey is worth it.

 We had stormy seas near the Chilean fjords that knocked me out of commission for a day.
 And later on in the cruise, on the way to South Georgia, I missed dinner due to motion sickness.

 But that one was my own fault.
 When the seas are bouncy, I know that using my eyes to read or write can bring on seasickness.
 I had spent the afternoon at Seabourn Square (the ship’s lounge area) coloring pages from my book.